44 Best Hulu Documentaries to Stream Now

-Maybe you’re looking for a music doc like Summer of Soul or McCartney 3,2,1.
-Or, maybe you’re ready to take a nostalgic deep dive with a 90s doc like Kid90 or The Dark Side of the 90s.
+Maybe you’re looking for a music doc like Dear Mama or Summer of Soul.
+Or, maybe you’re ready to take a nostalgic deep dive with a decades doc like Kid 90.

-Learn something new with the best documentaries on Hulu streaming now.
+There’s something here for everyone.
+Start streaming and learn with the best documentaries on Hulu streaming now.

 New Hulu Documentaries